-- Press ctrl+alt+delete, click the Power icon, and then select Shut Down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power.
+- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power. - On products with a user-replaceable battery, remove the battery.

-7 Maintaining your computer
+Maintaining your computer